Teufelchen1/FATX-on-a-snake/README.md

 - Some code clean-up
 - Deleting files / freeing space
 - Filesystem checks
+- Time/Date meta information
+- XMU support(they have a diffrent sector size)
+- Support for working with blockdevices directly

 Stuff thats still on my wishlist:
 - in-place editing/replace of files